Avvio del primo Irish Whiskey Collection. – Stuart’s Suggestions

 Their Writers Tears Single Malt expressions are all quite wonderful, but it is their Irishman Founders Reserve expression that I have selected for our Beginners Whiskey Collection.

 Here’s why.
 As I mentioned at the start of my earlier article, there are just four possible Irish Whiskey blend combinations.
 The Irishman is the only Irish Whiskey brand so far to represent the “Miscela di champagne” of Single Pot Still and Single Malt Irish Whiskey. imbottigliato a 40% ABV, The Irishman is one of the most flavoursome blended Irish Whiskeys on the market today.
 It is terrific value for what you get, especially if buying duty free in Dublin airport.
-The Irishman is also available in a terrific Caribbean Rum Finish expression which I reviewed here a few months ago.
+The Irishman is also available in a terrific Caribbean Rum Finish expression which I reviewed here a few months ago. *Aggiornare.
+Since this article was first published, Walsh Whiskey are no longer directly involved with Royal Oak Distillery after an amicable business decison to go their seperate ways.
+Walsh Whiskey are now idependent bottlers of Irish Whiskey through their Writers’ Tears and The Irishman brands.

 Pooka 3 Premium Irish Whiskey